nesi/slurm-bash-workflows/_episodes/02-slurm-job-arrays.md

 > ## Loop Submission
 >
-> Wes is running a parametric sweep on NeSI, unfortunately no-one has told him about job arrays.
+> Wes is running a parametric sweep on NeSI, no-one has told him about job arrays.
 > Unfortunatly Wes knows a little bit of bash, and so runs the following command.
 > ```
 > for i in {1..1000};do sbatch myScript.sl;done